psecio/websecio/_posts/2012-08-27__Preventing-XXE-in-PHP.md

 In both cases, we're adding in some predefined constant values (by name) that tell the parser to either not allow a network connection during load (`LIBXML_NONET`) or to try to parse the XML according to the DTD (`LIBXML_DTDLOAD|LIBXML_DTDATTR`).
-Both of these methods will keep your application safer from XEE issues.
+Both of these methods will keep your application safer from XXE issues.
 Of course, the XML you're receiving is from an outside source and you **always** want to validate the data you pull from the XML to ensure it's a) the type you expect it to be and b) that it's not some kind of data being injected into your system.